 I am curious, what are you favorite cocktails or non-alcoholic drinks during the holidays (I'd love if you comment at the end of this post)?
 My favorite drinks to serve are wine, spiked homemade apple cider, a fruity wine spritzer, and/or creamy egg nog.
 I think because I always look at these as easy drinks to make.
 Punch recipes are starting to become a new favorite thing of mine because they are just as easy too!
 I used to think serving any form of punch had way to much sugar in it but you can cut that in half by spritzing it up with sparkling water.

 There are so many fun options and spirits to mix up punch.
-Use vodka, rum or gin alone with fruit juice, or combine one of them with wine, juice and seltzer.
+Use vodka, rum or gin alone with fruit juice, or combine one of them with wine, juice and seltzer - like in white sangria recipes.
 Punch is a cocktail that should be cool, refreshing and packed with an abundance of ice.
 And it is versatile in what flavors and mixers are used!

 Party punch can be color themed for the party!